Health Benefits

 Store

 Refrigerate in a perforated plastic bag in the vegetable drawer for up to five days.
-Plastic vegetable bags from the produce department or a gallon size zip-lock bag work great.
+Plastic vegetable bags from the produce department or a gallon-size zip-lock bag would work great.
 Just snip a few slits along the sides to allow air to circulate.

 Prepare

-You can enjoy raw broccoli in salads and on a veggie tray.
+You can enjoy raw broccoli in salads, served with other vegetables on a veggie tray, or its own as a healthy snack.
 Beyond that, steaming is the most nutritious way to prepare broccoli.
-Boiling, microwaving, and stir-frying compromise many of its nutrients, so if you're eating broccoli for its health benefit, prepare and enjoy it raw or steamed.
+Boiling, microwaving, and stir-frying compromise many nutrients, so if you're eating broccoli for its health benefit, prepare and enjoy it raw or steamed.
 Cook in a basket or colander, covered, over simmering water until tender, about 5 to 7 minutes.
-Most people cut the stalk and leaves away and discard them; we suggest you go ahead and cook them as they contain an abundance of nutrients.
+Most people cut the stalk and leaves away and discard them; we suggest you go ahead and cook them as they contain abundant nutrients.
 Peel the stalks before cooking for best results.
+Refrigerate any leftovers.

 Did you know?

 Broccoli has grown in America for roughly 200 years.
-The first commercially-grown broccoli crop was harvested in New York, then planted in California in the 1920s.
+The first commercially grown broccoli crop was harvested in New York and planted in California in the 1920s.

-Read about the amazing health benefits of Brussels Sprouts.
+Read next about the amazing health benefits of Brussels Sprouts.